Mapping Future Imaginaries – Global

 Sophia Dacy-Cole

-Sophia found her academic sea-legs in the activist scenes of Melbourne Australia.
+Sophia found her academic sea-legs in the activist scenes of Melbourne, Australia.
 She moved to Montreal to pursue a 2-year artistic residency at the SenseLab, working at the intersection of affect philosophy, sculpture and activism.
-Sohpia discusses her roots in activism, and her current “artivist” work on bringing the viewer into a deeper connection with the world by bringing them back into their bodies.
+Sohpia discusses her roots in activism and her current “artivist” work on bringing the viewer into a deeper connection with the world by bringing them back into their bodies.
 Working at the intersection of affect philosophy, sculpture and activism.
 Her practice is relational.
-Sophia collaborates with people, materials and processes, always asking the question: “what can a body do?”
+Sophia collaborates with people, materials and processes, always asking, “what can a body do?”

 Email me: sophia.dacy.c@gmail.com